-Of sleeping the first night with every new bride to verify her virginity.
+Of sleeping the first night with every bride in his fiefdom to verify her virginity.
 I would not have married even my most desired Susanna in such a domain.

 But, Figaro, don't be fooled when the wolf puts on a sheep-skin coat.